wagtail/rfcs/text/110-exif-stripping.md

 EXIF metadata can include camera details, timestamps, and GPS coordinates.
 While useful in some cases, this data can expose sensitive information (such as home address in a recipe photo).
 Many cameras also embed unnecessary data like thumbnails, which increase file size.
 Stripping such data reduces transfer/storage overhead and supports Wagtail’s sustainability goals.

-## EXIF tags will be stripped (by default)
+## Configurability

+Recognizing that different websites may have varying requirements regarding EXIF data, for example a photography portfolio site may want to always retain camera information, this feature will be configurable via Wagtail settings.

+Making this configurable allows site administrators to control which EXIF tags to strip or retain based on their specific requirements.
+The default configuration prioritises privacy and sustainability, but provide flexibility for other use cases.

+### Default configuration: list of common sensitive EXIF tags to strip

 By default, Wagtail will strip the following EXIF tags from <abbr title="resized or cropped versions of the original image">image renditions</abbr>.
-The original uploaded image in `original_images` remains unchanged.
+The original uploaded image in the `original_images` folder remains unchanged.

 - GPSInfo (location data)
 - Camera make and model (information about the device used to take the photo)